-The Weckmann out of yeast dough is a sweet bread that is also called “Stutenkerl, Grittibänz or Klausenmann”.
+What is a Weckmann?
+The Weckmann out of yeast dough is a sweet bread that is also called “Stutenkerl, Grittibänz or Klausenmann”, baked especially in the holiday season from North to South.
 The following recipe is a universal recipe, and can be used for all kinds of other bread and bun specialties.
-You can make raisin rolls or braided sweet bread (Zopf), or use it as the base for a apple or plum cake with Streusel.
+You can make raisin rolls or braided sweet bread (Zopf), or use it as the base for an apple or plum cake with Streusel.
 There are many variations.
 In Germany the Weckmann comes with a traditional pipe which we could not find anywhere in the USA.
 Happy Baking!

 The dough is good for 15 sweet buns, 15 raisins buns, 8 Weckmänner or 1 sweet braided bread (Zopf).

 500 g flour, all purpose, wheat

 60 g sugar